t3kt/raytk/docs/_reference/operators/field/cellTileField.md

   - /reference/opType/raytk.operators.field.cellTileField/
 op:
   category: field
-  detail: 'Based on Biomine by Shane (https://www.shadertoy.com/view/4lyGzR).
+  detail: 'Based on [Biomine](https://www.shadertoy.com/view/4lyGzR) by Shane.

     Uses a minimum blend at various 3D locations on a cubic tile.
 Make the tile wrappable by ensuring the objects wrap around the edges.